-Cost: 5,000 yen per person, 500 yen discount if you have a Seibu Prince Club Card, plus 10% service charge for Strawberry Selection Afternoon Tea with all you can drink (table service) of a selection of beverages.
+Cost: This year, the price has gone up 1,000 yen to 6,000 yen per person plus 10% service charge for Strawberry Selection Afternoon Tea with all you can drink (table service) of a selection of beverages.
 Parking validated for five hours.
 You can get a 500 yen discount if you have a Seibu Prince Club Card.

-Booking: in a normal year it is not required, but in 2022 it is required.
-Moreover, they will only accept 5 bookings a day.
+Booking: since the pandemic, booking in advance is required.
+Moreover, they will only accept 10 bookings a day.
 However, you can now book on the same day again.
 But for same day bookings you need to ring the hotel.
 For online bookings, you can book up to midday on the day before you want to go.
-The phone number for booking is open from 10.30 am to 6 pm: 049-227-1104.
+The phone number for booking is open from 10.30 am to 6 pm: 049-227-1111.

 Lobby Lounge Details

 Booking: not required for regular menu